MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 OFF or _fillfactor_ is not specified
 The intermediate-level pages are filled to near capacity, leaving sufficient space for at least one row of the maximum size the index can have, considering the set of keys on the intermediate pages.

-The PAD_INDEX option is useful only when FILLFACTOR is specified, because PAD_INDEX uses the percentage specified by FILLFACTOR.
+The `PAD_INDEX` option is useful only when FILLFACTOR is specified, because `PAD_INDEX` uses the percentage specified by FILLFACTOR.
 If the percentage specified for FILLFACTOR is not large enough to allow for one row, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] internally overrides the percentage to allow for the minimum.
 The number of rows on an intermediate index page is never less than two, regardless of how low the value of _fillfactor_.

-In backward compatible syntax, WITH PAD_INDEX is equivalent to WITH PAD_INDEX = ON.
+In backward compatible syntax, `WITH PAD_INDEX` is equivalent to `WITH PAD_INDEX = ON`.

-FILLFACTOR **=**_fillfactor_
+FILLFACTOR = *fillfactor*

 **Applies to**: [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] ([!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] and later) and [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)]

-Specifies a percentage that indicates how full the [!INCLUDE[ssDE](../../includes/ssde-md.md)] should make the leaf level of each index page during index creation or rebuild. *fillfactor* must be an integer value from 1 to 100.
-If *fillfactor* is 100, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] creates indexes with leaf pages filled to capacity.
+Specifies a percentage that indicates how full the [!INCLUDE[ssDE](../../includes/ssde-md.md)] should make the leaf level of each index page during index creation or rebuild.
+The value for _fillfactor_ must be an integer value from 1 to 100.
+Fill factor values 0 and 100 are the same in all respects.
+If _fillfactor_ is 100, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] creates indexes with leaf pages filled to capacity.

-The FILLFACTOR setting applies only when the index is created or rebuilt.
+The `FILLFACTOR` setting applies only when the index is created or rebuilt.
 The [!INCLUDE[ssDE](../../includes/ssde-md.md)] does not dynamically keep the specified percentage of empty space in the pages.

-To view the fill factor setting, use the [sys.indexes](../../relational-databases/system-catalog-views/sys-indexes-transact-sql.md) catalog view.
+To view the fill factor setting, use `fill_factor` in `sys.indexes`.

 > [!IMPORTANT]
-> Creating a clustered index with a FILLFACTOR less than 100 affects the amount of storage space the data occupies because the [!INCLUDE[ssDE](../../includes/ssde-md.md)] redistributes the data when it creates the clustered index.
+> Creating a clustered index with a `FILLFACTOR` less than 100 affects the amount of storage space the data occupies because the [!INCLUDE[ssDE](../../includes/ssde-md.md)] redistributes the data when it creates the clustered index.

 For more information, see [Specify Fill Factor for an Index](../../relational-databases/indexes/specify-fill-factor-for-an-index.md).